AdobeDocs/id-service.de-DE/help/introduction/cookies.md

 **Inhalt**

 Das AMCVS-Cookie dient als Kennzeichnung und gibt an, dass die Sitzung initialisiert wurde.
-Der Wert wird immer `1` eingestellt, wenn die Sitzung beendet wurde.
+Its value is always `1` and discontinues when the session has ended.

 **Domäne**